GuildCrafts/web-development-js/_goals/_drafts/330-Roam-Travel-App.md

 ## Description

-You have been commissioned to build a travel community, code-named Roam for now, for users to share tips (AKA posts) about their favorite locations around the world.
+You have been commissioned to build a travel community, code-named Roam for now, for users to share tips about their favorite locations around the world.

 The client has provided basic wireframes and user stories (broken into sprints).
 In some cases, these requirements may be vague or incomplete.

 ### Recommended Pace

 The client contract consists of three core sprints and four bonus sprints.
-Each sprint contains a set of user stories.
-You may not complete all of the sprints within the time period, and that's ok. **The goal is to gain experience working on a development project in a group while navigating a client's feature list.**
+Each sprint contains a set of user stories. **The goal is to gain experience working on a development project in a group while navigating a client's feature list.**

-**IMPORTANT:** You may not begin a new sprint or start on a bonus without client approval.

-You will work in a group of 2-4, and we expect you to **pair program** for the majority of the time you're writing code.
+You will work in a group of 2, and we expect you to **pair program** for the majority of the time you're writing code.

 During morning standups and in smaller check-ins throughout the day, clearly communicate your current status and next steps to your teammates.
-Consider using a kanban-style scrum board such as **Trello** to organize tasks.
+Consider using a kanban-style scrum board such as **GitHub Projects** or **Trello** to organize tasks.

 Commit changes at least once for each user story.
 Consider creating **automated tests** or even implementing TDD for any complex application behavior.